Canada’s Emily Batty racing for elusive mountain bike World Cup gold

 “I knew I was deep enough that I needed some professional help and guidance just to kind of bring the spark back and start over,” Batty said.
 “Do I want to say I’m still depressed?
 No, I’ve definitely overcome all of that.
 But the fact is that motivation is an emotion, you do have to ride the wave of being an athlete, it’s not gloriously glamourous like people perceive all the time, that’s for sure.”

-Batty, who’s coached by husband Adam Morka, heads to Mont-Sainte-Anne on a competitive high after three consecutive World Cup podium finishes — a silver in Italy, fourth-place finish in the Czech Republic and fifth in Andorra.
+Batty, who’s coached by husband Adam Morka, heads to Mont-Sainte-Anne on a competitive high after three consecutive World Cup podium finishes — a silver in Italy, fourth-place finish in the Czech Republic and bronze in Andorra.

 She’s a fan of the Mont-Sainte-Anne course.
 The oldest course on the World Cup tour is famous for its natural technical elements like root and rock gardens.
 It’s also the site for the 2019 world championships.